 The IOB plans to cluster non-tribal census blocks into Application Project Areas using BSL service data designating unserved and underserved locations as a basis.
 Census blocks will be clustered such that they include as many unserved, then underserved locations as possible as well as considering the potential for ISPs to apply for funding for each.
-Tribal areas will not be clustered: each tribal area with unserved and/or underserved locations will be considered an APA.
+Tribal project areas will not breach tribal reservation boundaries. be clustered: each tTribal project areas may be a single reservation-wide APA or consist of multiple APAs by applying the census block clustering methodology with unserved and/or underserved locations will be considered an APA.
 The IOB reserves the right to divide or expand APAs in the interest of incentivizing inclusion of more rural unserved or underserved BSLs.